-3D printing is a technology where a printer creates a 3D solid object by laying down successive layers of material.
+3D printing applications in Dentistry is a technology where a printer creates a 3D solid object by laying down successive layers of material.
 The printer creates a representation of the object from a digital file or a scan produced by a 3D scanner.

 3D printing was first introduced in 1983.
 And since then, this technology has gained increased popularity in various industries with vast different applications, including consumer products (furniture, footwear, eyewear), industrial products, architecture, and prosthetics.
 Among these applications, dentistry is probably one of the most prominent.